arxpoetica/totally-temp-aro/etl-colt/etl/client/README.md

 Steps to convert (for each city for which there is spend data):

-1. Create a new column called “location”.
-Enter values in the format `<city_name>,<country_name>`.
+1. Create a new column called `city`.
+Enter the appropriate value.
+2. Create a new column called `country`.
+Enter the appropriate value.
-2. Save the resulting file with a name that includes the phrase `reformatted_spend`.
+3. Save the resulting file with a name that includes the phrase `reformatted_spend`.
 The file must be in csv format.
-3. Place the resulting files in the `etl/client/spend_data` directory.
+4. Place the resulting files in the `etl/client/spend_data` directory.

 #### ETL